DaveCTurner/davecturner.github.io/_posts/2018-08-12-working-with-timezones.markdown

 ## Leap seconds

-These diagrams treat universal time (UTC) as if it elapses at a constant rate.
+These diagrams treat universal time (UTC) as if it advances at a constant rate.
 In fact this isn't true, it's [TAI](https://en.wikipedia.org/wiki/International_Atomic_Time) that advances at a fixed rate, and UTC differs from TAI by a whole number of seconds that